binary-tools

 https://rochars.com/binary-tools/test/dist/browser

-This library is tested using datasets with thousands of packed/unpacked values generated by Python's struct module.
-8-bit and 16-bit integers are fully tested with all possible values, signed and unsigned.
-Other types are tested with up to tens of thousands test values per type plus special cases (Infinity, -Infinity, NaN, overflows and so on).
+This library is tested using datasets with thousands of values generated with Python's struct module + other sources.
+Smaller types are fully tested with all possible values, signed and unsigned.
+Other types are tested with up to tens of thousands test values per type plus special cases.

-Unicode strings are tested using datasets with all the code points in the Unicode code space, along with other tests.
+Unicode strings are tested using datasets with all the code points in the Unicode code space, along with other tests with strings and complex emoji combinations.

 Install